 I've been skiing since I was 5 yrs old.
 It is my passion!

-Here is a letter my father sent to my nephew Greg explaining the birth of our skiing lives...
+And here's how it all got started in a letter my father sent to my nephew Greg explaining the birth of skiing...

 Greg - thought you ought to be the recipient of this ...Dee

 I thought it would be a good idea to put to paper how we all got involved in that wonderful winter sport – skiing.